Freddie Mercury's Final Performance With Queen, Knebworth Park, 1986

-The concert was powerful and Queen’s performance outstanding.
+The concert was powerful, and Queen’s performance was outstanding.
 What none of us knew at the time, including myself, was that this concert would be the final performance of Freddie Mercury with Queen.

-I thought it would be interesting to look back at that day and the concert for both people like myself, who were there, as well as other Queen fans who unfortunately were unable to attend for whatever reason.
+I thought it would be interesting to look back at that day and the concert for people like myself, who were there, and any Queen fans who missed it.

-Status Quo were on next and their performance went down much better.
-They would normally have been expected to appear as the penultimate act and appear just before Queen, but apparently they had to rush off to another gig that they were playing later that day.
+Status Quo went on next, and their performance went down much better.
+They were expected to appear just before Queen, but apparently they had to rush off to another gig that they were playing later that day, so they went second.

-During the Status Quo gig, there was an amusing incident when a roadie climbed on top of the stage and played a cut out guitar whilst headbanging to the music.
-The rumour is that Status Quo were so annoyed about being upstaged by the roadie, they sacked him!
+During the Status Quo set, there was an amusing incident when a roadie climbed on stage and played a cut-out guitar whilst headbanging to the music.
+The rumour is that Status Quo were so annoyed about being upstaged by the roadie that they sacked him!

 Their music was folk-influenced and their clever trick was to use sound effects to get their guitars to sound like bagpipes.
 They seemed like an odd choice for a Queen support band to me, but they played a decent set of music and went down reasonably well with the audience.

-In true bombastic style, Queen arrived at Knebworth Park by helicopter.
-They played a two hour set which was greeted by a rapturous response from the audience.
+In true dramatic form, Queen arrived at Knebworth Park by helicopter.
+They played a two hour set which was greeted with a rapturous response from the audience.

-As I mentioned in my introduction, nobody knew that this would be Freddie Mercury’s final performance with Queen at the time (according to Mercury’s partner, he wasn’t diagnosed as HIV positive until the following year, and he didn’t announce publicly that he was ill with AIDS until the day before his death in 1991).
+As I mentioned, nobody knew that this would be Freddie Mercury’s final performance with Queen at the time.
+According to Mercury’s partner at the time, Jim Hutton, Mercury wasn’t diagnosed as HIV positive until the following year (1987), and he didn’t announce publicly that he was ill with AIDS until the day before his death in 1991.